Crossley's vanga

 Crossley's vanga (Mystacornis crossleyi), also known as Crossley's babbler-vanga, Crossley's babbler, Madagascar groundhunter, or Madagascar groundjumper, is a bird species in the family Vangidae.
+It is named after the specimen collector Alfred Crossley.

 Taxonomy

 The bird is in the monotypic genus Mystacornis.
 The species is an example of convergent evolution: its bill and body shape adapted to its habit of looking for insect prey in the leaf litter, eventually becoming so similar to that of ground-babblers that early naturalists initially classified the Crossley's vanga into what was then known as the babbler family, Timaliidae.

 Description

 Crossley's vanga is a small babbler-like bird, 15 cm long and weighing around 25 g.
 Its most distinctive feature is the olive-grey bill, which is disproportionately long and slightly hooked at the end.
 The plumage of the male is olive green on the crown, back, wings, tail and flanks, a grey belly, black throat and face, with a white submoustachial stripe and grey stripe above the eye.
 The legs are grey and the iris black.
 The female is similar but with a white throat and belly.